Alluxio/alluxio/docs/en/Remote-Logging.md

 This section describes these two different approaches step by step.
 There is no requirement on where the log server must run, as long as the other Alluxio servers have access to it.
-In our example, we run the log server on the same machine as the primary master.
+In our example, we run the log server on the same machine as a master.
 If you want to run the log server on another machine, you need to copy the Alluxio directory to the desired machine (with `rsync` for example) and start the log server there.

 ### Enable Remote Logging with Environment Variables
+Suppose the hostname of the log server is `AlluxioLogServer`, and the port is `45010`.
 In ./conf/alluxio-env.sh, add the following lines:

 ```bash